[UPDATED 11 Sep 2019]

 can produce great vintage-like photos and is extremely light.
 The size is perfect too!
 It can easily fit in your pocket😎

 Always, always keep your equipment with you.
 This is especially important for solo travellers as you have no one to look out for you!
 Be careful not to make yourself an easy prey to robbers, or even dropping and damaging your precious equipment.

 How, you might ask?
 Invest in good quality camera bags!
 They can protect your cameras (and lenses) from scratches and falls 🤗

-Another investment for camera protection are safety straps for your cameras.
+Another investment for camera protection is safety straps for your cameras.
 The straps (and hooks) by Peakdesign for example, secure and protect your cameras from dropping.
-The Peakdesign hooks are built to allow interchangeability of the straps – perfect for travelling!
+The Peakdesign hooks are built to allow interchangeability of the straps - perfect for travelling!